RealmRazer/hollowed_blight/content/World Knowledge/Time/Calender/Calendar.md

 * [[Morti]]

 ## Days
-Each day of the calendar is named after one of the original faithful to the [[Numera|Numeran]] order.
+Each day of the calendar is named after one of the original faithful to the First [[Numera|Numeran]] order.
 The days of the calendar are as follows:
 * Vristan
 * Katstan
 * Wrystan